King Frederik VIII of Denmark

 Four generations of Danish kings: Frederik IX in front; in back left to right: Christian IX, Christian X, Frederik VIII; Photo Credit – Wikipedia

-Returning to Copenhagen after a trip to Nice, France, Frederik made a stopover in Hamburg, Kingdom of Prussia, now in Germany on May 13, 1912.
+Returning to Copenhagen after a trip to Nice, France, Frederik made a stop in Hamburg, Kingdom of Prussia, now in Germany on May 13, 1912.
 He registered at the Hamburger Hof Hotel using the pseudonym Count Kronborg.
-On the following evening, May 14, 1912, Frederik left the hotel alone for an evening stroll.
+On May 14, 1912, Frederik left the hotel alone for an evening stroll.
 When he was not found in his hotel room the next morning, a discreet search revealed that the body of a well-dressed unknown gentleman had been found on a park bench.
-The body, which had been moved to the city morgue a little before midnight, was that of the 68-year-old King Frederik who had died of a heart attack.
+The body, which had been moved to the city morgue a little before midnight, was that of the 68-year-old King Frederik VIII who had died of a heart attack.

 On May 16, 1912, Frederik’s body was placed on a special train to Travemünde, Kingdom of Prussia on the Baltic Sea.
-There the coffin was loaded on the royal yacht and brought back to Denmark.
+The coffin was loaded on the royal yacht and brought back to Denmark.
 He was buried in the Glücksburger Chapel at Roskilde Cathedral.
 Queen Louise died at age 74 on March 20, 1926, at Amalienborg Palace in Copenhagen, Denmark, and was buried with her husband.

-Tomb of King Frederik VIII and Queen Louise; Photo Credit – Susan Flantzer, August 2011
+Tomb of King Frederik VIII and Queen Louise; Photo Credit – Susan Flantzer

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.